createcandle/configuration-files/boot/readme.txt

 keep_browser_session.txt 	# Don't delete browser sessions on boot. cloudless.txt 			# Experimental, to launch the controller even if there is no network at all. nohotspot.txt 			# Aborts hotspot launch.
-Useful if that feature somehow causes trouble. hide_mouse_pointer.txt 		# Hides the mouse pointer on the HDMI output. rotate180.txt 			# Rotates the display 180 degrees. exhibit_mode.txt		# Disables installing and uninstalling addons. do_not_use_repeaker_hat.txt 	# Will stop ReSpeaker hat drivers from being loaded at boot. disable_wifi_power_save.txt 	# If present, wifi power saving feature will be disabled.
+Useful if that feature somehow causes trouble. hide_mouse_pointer.txt 		# Hides the mouse pointer on the HDMI output.
+Enabled by default. rotate180.txt 			# Rotates the display 180 degrees. exhibit_mode.txt		# Disables installing and uninstalling addons. do_not_use_repeaker_hat.txt 	# Will stop ReSpeaker hat drivers from being loaded at boot. disable_wifi_power_save.txt 	# If present, wifi power saving feature will be disabled.
 This might improve some connections.

 # TOOLS
 restore_boot_backup.txt 		# Will try to restore some fundamental files to older backed-up versions (if the backups exist) restore_controller_backup.txt 		# Will try to restore the Candle Controller software (if the backups exist)

 # Factory reset related:
 keep_z2m.txt 			# Keep Zigbee2MQTT settings on factory reset.